bitrise-io/devcenter/_articles/en/reviews/Basics of bitrise.yml - draft.md

 A quick walk through of this sample configuration:

-* `**format_version**` : declares the minimum Bitrise CLI format version.
-You can get your Bitrise CLI's supported highest format version with `bitrise version --full`.
+* `format_version` : declares the minimum Bitrise CLI format version.
+Get your Bitrise CLI's supported highest format version with `bitrise version --full`.

-  If you set the `format_version` to `5` that means that Bitrise CLI versions which don't support the format version `5` or higher won't be able to run the configuration.
+  NOTE: If you set the `format_version` to `5` that means that Bitrise CLI versions which don't support the format version `5` or higher won't be able to run the configuration.
 This is important if you use features which are not available in older Bitrise CLI versions.

-* `**default_step_lib_source**` : specifies the source to use when no other source is defined for a step.
+* `default_step_lib_source` : specifies the source to use when no other source is defined for a step.
 Find out more in the `- script@1.1.5:` step description below.
-* `project_type` : defines your source project's type.
-For example, `android`, `ios`, `xamarin`, and so on
+* `project_type` : defines your source project's type (for example, `android`, `ios`, `xamarin`).
-* `app` - `envs` : the `app: envs:` section specifies Environment Variables which will be available for every build, every workflow, every step.
+* `app` - `envs` : specifies the env vars which will be available for every build, workflow and step.
-* `workflows` : the workflows section is the collection of separate build configurations which you can run with `bitrise run WORKFLOWID`.
-In this example the only workflow is `test`, which you can perform with `bitrise run test`.
+* `workflows` : is the collection of separate build configurations which you can run with `bitrise run WORKFLOWID`.

+  In our example the only workflow is `test`, which you can perform with `bitrise run test`.
 If you'd have a second workflow called `main`, you could run both `bitrise run test` and `bitrise run main`.
-* `steps:` : the list of steps which should be executed when the workflow is performed.
-In this example the `test` workflow includes only a single `script` step.
-If more than one step is declared, the steps are performed one by one, after each other.
+* `steps:` : lists the steps which should be executed when the workflow is performed.

+  In our example the `test` workflow includes only a single `script` step.
+If multiple steps are declared, they are performed one by one, after each other.
 * `- script@1.1.5:` : a step (reference) to perform.
 This reference does not have a "StepLib Source" declaration, which means that the `default_step_lib_source` will be used as the StepLib Source.
-For more information check the [Step reference section of the Steps guide](/bitrise-cli/steps/#step-reference).
+For more information, check out the [Step reference section of the Steps guide](/bitrise-cli/steps/#step-reference).
 * `inputs:` : the inputs you want to specify for the given step.
 A step can have many inputs, but _you only have to specify those in the_ `_bitrise.yml_` _which you want to set/overwrite._ For more information see the [Steps documentation](/bitrise-cli/steps).
 * `- content:` : the input we want to set.
 In this example we only wanted to specify the Content of the Script step, all other inputs are irrelevant.
 * `echo "Hello ${MY_NAME}!"` : this is the **value** we specified for the `content` input.